 Some of this year’s highlights were the incredible events we hosted.

-If you missed them, check out a video from our storytelling event featuring testimonials from members of The Tricycle Collective whose homes have been sold at auction.
+If you missed them, check out a from our storytelling event featuring testimonials from members of The Tricycle Collective whose homes have been sold at auction.

 A lasting piece of beauty was created in a mural collaboration with 1xRun and The Tricycle Collective.
 Local artists Ellen Rutt, Ouizi and Jonny Alexander created a spectacular mural featuring the plea “This is a Home Do not Bid” to raise awareness about the many occupied homes being sold across the city.
 See photos here.